 For some people, certain life events may mean they feel lonely, such as experiencing a bereavement, going through a break-up, retiring and losing the social contact you had at work, changing jobs, starting at university or moving to a new area or country without family, friends or community networks.
 Other people find they feel lonely at certain times of the year, such as around Christmas.

 Regardless of the reason why someone might feel lonely, it’s important to acknowledge that most of us experience loneliness at some point in our lives and it’s okay to admit that and to reach out for more support or social interaction.
 Before the internet, people were a lot better and actively going out with a view to meet new people and engage in physical conversations, but nowadays that seems to appear more difficult.

-Here are some tips for how to cope with loneliness:
+Here are some tips from Better Help for how to cope with loneliness:

 1. Accept that loneliness is normal: Just knowing that others around the globe are experiencing the same feelings of loneliness can be helpful.
 Remember that 40% of people will experience loneliness at some point in time.